realrobertdouglas/realrobertdouglas.github.io/_posts/draft_2020-10-15-why-people-lie.md

 comments: false
 ---

+Successful people: expectations of themselves are higher than the expectations of others.

+Unsuccessful people: expectations of others are higher than the expectations of themselves.

+The decision is yours.

 Why people lie, and the real meaning behiend words

 # Why it's rational for people to lie